olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 ```
 -> push notification "create new"

+TEST RESULT:
+-> unsuported

 **Pull notification "update existing" for new file with existing resource**
 1. make sure there's a task "foo" on cluster
 2. File > New > foo.yml
 3. paste yaml in previous use case

 -> Pull notification with "Push" link

+TEST RESULT:
+-> blocked by previous use case

 **Push notification with "update existing" for knative 'Service' custom resource**
 3. Install knative tutorial https://redhat-developer-demos.github.io/knative-tutorial/knative-tutorial/